Consent for Treatment

 Scope of Treatment

-- Hilltop Medical Clinics provides urgent care services.
+- Hilltop Medical Clinic provides urgent care services.
 This is different from a medical home or primary care provider, who is responsible for preventive care and management of chronic medical conditions.

 - We encourage all patients to have a primary care provider.

 - We recognize that that is not always possible, so patients use HMC for their primary care services.
 Of course, we do not want your medical care interrupted, but you are responsible for keeping follow up appointments and preventive care services.
 HMC does not have a system to remind patients of appointments.

 - Examination of sensitive or personal areas will be in the presence of a chaperon.
 A family member is not a legal chaperon.

 - HMC and its providers will not prescribe medications for assisted suicide.
 This requires an ongoing relationship with a primary care provider or hospice provider.

 - HMC does not provide medical marijuana prescriptions.

 - Prescriptions of controlled medications require a picture ID.
 Prescriptions for patients under 18 must be released to the parent or legal guardian.

 - Aggressive behavior will not be tolerated and will result in an immediate dismissal from the practice.

 - Dismissal from the practice.
 An explanation or justifications is not required.
 We will notify you by mail and continue to provide medical care for 15 days.

 - HMC is a nondiscriminatory environment, however, genetic and therefore racial and cultural differences are used to make medical decisions based on scientific studies that support this approach.

 - Animal bites are reported as required by law.